What Is the Most Expensive Gemstone in the World?

 | Fancy blue diamond | Vivid to intense blue | 200,000 – 800,000 € | Exceptionally rare |

-The Kashmir colour is described as a velvety blue, or a "sleeping blue": an intense saturation with a subtle, diffuse transparency that renders the stone luminous even in low light.
-This quality arises from specific micro-inclusions that scatter light in a wholly unique way — impossible to replicate through treatment or synthesis.
+The colour of Kashmir is described as a velvety blue, or a "sleeping blue": an intense saturation with a subtle diffuse transparency that renders the stone luminous even in low light.
+This quality is the result of specific micro-inclusions that scatter light in a wholly unique way — impossible to replicate through treatment or synthesis.

 The benchmark colour — "muzo green", named after the Colombian Muzo mine — is a warm, slightly bluish green with an inner luminosity that no treated emerald can match.
-A certificate confirming the complete absence of treatment (no oil) can multiply the value of an emerald by three to five times compared with a treated stone of the same colour.
+A certificate attesting to the complete absence of treatment (no oil) can multiply the value of an emerald by three to five times compared with a treated stone of the same colour.

 Beyond the classic 4Cs, several factors specifically determine the market value of a coloured precious stone.
 Here they are, in order of importance.